mrsuperei/llm-mux/docs/amp-cli-integration.md

 **How it works:**

 1. Amp CLI requests a model (e.g., `claude-opus-4.5`)
-2. CLIProxyAPI checks if a local provider is available for that model
+2. llm-mux checks if a local provider is available for that model
 3. If not available, it checks the model mappings
 4. If a mapping exists, the request is rewritten to use the target model
 5. The request is then handled locally (free, using your OAuth subscription)